Camp Pleasant by Richard Matheson

 - Finished reading it on May 09, 2006

 - It seems like even Stephen King can't avoid the zombie trend.
 Rather than tying them into the appearance of a comet or whatever from the George Romero school of zombies, King ties them into a signal sent from cell phones.
 The cell phone connection makes the novel a decent commentary about technology and technophobes and becomes a direct comparison to Romero's consumerism in "Dawn of the Dead."
 And since a signal emitting from cell phones to create the zombies/monsters is more a sign of intelligence than a random comet, the stories has a slightly more sinister source.
 This sinister source is never probed too deeply though; instead King focuses on the story to be told and leaves that aspect a mystery.
 The story focuses on Clayton Riddell who survives The Pulse (as the zombie-creating cell phone signal becomes named) and who travels across states to his son.
 Oh yeah, and to his estranged wife also.
-While some look at the story as another end-of-the-world story, akin to The Stand, I see the story as a mirror image of Brian Keene's The Rising.
+While some look at the story as another end-of-the-world story, akin to THE STAND, I see the story as a mirror image of Brian Keene's THE RISING.
 The story has the same premise (dad makes it across states to rescue son from newly formed zombies).
 Similar events even happen to the protagonists in each story.
-However, King's story is a cleaner and slightly safer world than the gritty, hard-edged world in The Rising.
+However, King's story is a cleaner and slightly safer world than the gritty, hard-edged world in THE RISING.
 Is this bad?
 Not at all.
-It means that if you like things with an intensity and gruesome streak in them, you should read The Rising.
+It means that if you like things with an intensity and gruesome streak in them, you should read THE RISING.
 If not, stick with King's novel instead.

 The Cellar by Richard Laymon